 Tallying up the intake

 “Trying to hit 90-100g of carbs per hour can be very difficult on solid food,” explained Girling.
 “The bulky nature of it, and the process of chewing, increases the feeling of fullness.
 You just can’t get that amount of solid food down on the bike.”
-This is even more difficult if the racing is aggressive and the effort level high, which was likely on Stage 10 given the multiple chances for opportunistic attacks.
+This is even more difficult if the racing is aggressive and the effort level high.

 To make my challenge as realistic as possible, I would ride as hard as possible while consuming two sachets of Science in Sport (SiS) Beta Fuel 80 (160g of carbs) on the bike.